 Brown student-athletes achieved at the highest level on an individual basis with All-Americans, Academic All-Americans, a Senior CLASS award winner, Ivy League Players of the Year, Ivy League Rookies of the Year, an NCAA top VIII Award winner, and national finalists for Player of the Year honors.
 Brown athletes were drafted or signed by teams from the National Football League, Major League Baseball, National Hockey League, Major League Lacrosse and Major League Soccer.

 Alumni of Brown Athletics are equally decorated, many going on to success in professional leagues, the Olympics and being honored for their achievement off the playing field.
-In 2007, former Brown football and NFL standout Steve Jordan was honored with an NCAA Silver Anniversary Award for success on the playing field, in the work place and in the community.
+In the last five years, three former Brown Student-Athletes –Citigroup Executive VP Lisa Caputo ’86 (field hockey and lacrosse), former IMG president George Pyne ‘87 (football) and Stanford Athletic Director Bernard Muir ’90 (basketball) - were honored with an NCAA Silver Anniversary Awards for success on the playing field, in the work place and in the community.

 Brown student-athletes do not just dedicate themselves on the playing field and in the classroom, but in the community as well.
-The Brown Department of Athletics and the Vartan Gregorian Elementary School at Fox Point have had a relationship that is fast approaching 20 years.
+The Brown Department of Athletics and the Vartan Gregorian Elementary School at Fox Point have had a relationship that is fast approaching 25 years.
 Each fall, teams “adopt” classrooms in a special ceremony, and the Brown student-athletes volunteer their time to help mentor the school’s largely at-risk students.